TandemCreativeDev/prompt-builder/PROCESS.md

 Take some time to review your discussion and make a decision, explain your decision back to the model authoritatively (this is no longer a discussion).

 Get the model to generate documentation in an ADR (Architecture Decision Record) in mardown, review it and amend if necessary.
-File it away in your repo as `ADR.md`
+File it away in your repo as [`ADR.md`](ADR.md) (this is an example of an output generated for this repo).

 Get the AI to update [`SPEC.md`](SPEC.md) with latest architecture decision.